MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-python.md

 ### Change the default values and estimate the algorithm

 When submitting a resource estimate request for your program, you can specify some optional parameters.
-Use the `jobParams` field to access all the values that can be passed to the job execution and see which default values were assumed:
+Use the `jobParams` field to access all the target parameters that can be passed to the job execution and see which default values were assumed:

 ```python
 result['jobParams']